bandeezy/automated_speed_test/README.md

 # README
 ## Intention
-The intention of both the internet_speed.py and internet_down.py scripts is for them to be run as a cronjob, regularly checking the internet speed and connectivity, respectively.
+The intention of the internet_speed.py script is to be run via cronjob at a rate the user desires.
+This will regularly check internet speed, track the data in a file and, if the option is set, notify comcast via twitter that the internet speed has dropped below a threshold.
+The internet_down.py scripts is intended to be run indefinitely in the background as it will track when and for how long the internet connection has been disrupted.

-WARNING: enabling the twitter API can result in suspension of your Titter account as "spamming" a user that has not made contact with you (such as Comcast) violates Twitter's user agreement.
+WARNING: enabling the twitter API can result in suspension of your Titter account IF you mentioned (@username) someone as "spamming" a user that has not made contact with you (such as Comcast) violates Twitter's user agreement.
 Proceed with caution.

 ## Installing dependencies
 ### Speedtest